ttedeschi/INFN-analysis-facility/README.md

 # INFN-analysis-facility
 This repo contains all information and recipes to set up an Analysis Facility on INFN infrastructure.
-The scheme of the Analysis Facility is the following
+The scheme of the Analysis Facility is the following: two Kubernetes clusters deployed via DODAS, one for Jupyterhub deployment and the second one for HTCondor batch system.
+TJupyterhub uses

 ![alt text](AnalysisFacility_OSG_2.png)